 What is great about the new lease format is that it is written in an easily understandable, conversational language with minimal legal jargon.
 Some information that is highlighted in the agreement includes:

-When working with a professional property management company in Ontario, you should be assured that they adhere to the landlord-tenant guidelines and have a standard lease agreement template ready.
+When working with a professional property management company in Ontario, you should be assured that they adhere to the landlord-tenant guidelines and have a standard tenancy agreement template ready.

 The Ontario Landlord-Tenant Act highlights the landlord’s and tenant’s rights and responsibilities once they enter the lease agreement.
-This is governed by the Landlord and Tenant Board to ensure that the rights and responsibilities of both the landlord and tenant are balanced and oversee the dispute resolution and regulate rent among others.
+This is governed by the Landlord and Tenant Board to ensure that the rights and responsibilities of both the landlord and tenant are balanced and oversee the dispute resolution, regulate rent, and enforce proper notice periods for various actions.
+The Act also includes provisions to ensure that any rent increases comply with the regulations and that tenants are given adequate notice of changes.

 Landlords and tenants alike have corresponding rights and responsibilities under the residential tenancies Act.
-The Landlord Tenant Board (LTB) created a brochure that outlines their roles, how to reach them, and detailed landlord and tenant responsibilities and rights.
+The Landlord Tenant Board (LTB) created a brochure that outlines their roles, how to reach them, and detailed tenant and landlord responsibilities and rights.
 To print or get a copy, you can go to the nearest LTB office, service centre, or find it online.

 You must always keep a copy of all resources so they are easily accessible when needed.
 Make it a habit to review the updated legal documentation of the Ontario Residential Act online.
-Their website also includes a list of the frequently asked questions as well as explanations of the law as instituted by the Landlord Tenant Board.
+Their website also includes a list of frequently asked questions as well as explanations of the law as instituted by the Landlord Tenant Board, including regulations related to rent and the proper handling of rent disputes.

 It is crucial that you are well-versed with the eviction law in Ontario as you are expected to abide by it and make decisions based on the regulation.
 Once all efforts have been made to salvage the situation in accordance with the act, you can now serve the eviction notice to the tenant.